opensbpm/website/README.md

-# website
+# OpenSBPM Website
- This is the website repository for OpenSBPM, it uses Grav as flat-file CMS
+ This is the webbsite repository of http://opensbpm.org OpenSBPM uses [Grav](https://getgrav.org) as fancy flat-file CMS.